 This command performs a dry run of the renewal process, checking whether the renewal will work without actually renewing the certificate.
 If the test is successful, you can be confident that your certificate will be renewed automatically before it expires.

-Managing Apache Service on Ubuntu
+Apache Management on Ubuntu

 Apache Server Logs

 Analyzing and searching Apache logs is essential for identifying issues, monitoring user activity, and gaining insights into the server’s performance.
-In this section, we’ll provide some examples of Linux commands you can use to search and analyze Apache logs.
+In this section, we’ll provide examples of Linux commands you can use to search and analyze Apache logs.

-1. Display the last few lines of a log file:
+Display the last few lines of a log file:

-command allows you to view the last few lines of a log file.
+The tail command allows you to view the last few lines of a log file.
 This can be useful for monitoring recent activity or errors.

 tail /var/log/apache2/access.log